armandosunny/EcoNicheS/README.md

 ### Download and install RTools

-In addition to having installed [R](https://cran.rstudio.com/) and [RStudio](https://posit.co/download/rstudio-desktop/), RTools is essential to be able to use some packages in R, so please download and install it on your device to avoid problems when running and using EcoNicheS.
-You can download it by accessing this [link](https://cran.r-project.org/bin/windows/Rtools/).
+In addition to having installed [R](https://cran.rstudio.com/) and [RStudio](https://posit.co/download/rstudio-desktop/), RTools is essential to be able to use some packages in R required by EcoNicheS, so please download and install it on your device to avoid problems when running and using the app.
+You can download RTools by accessing this [link](https://cran.r-project.org/bin/windows/Rtools/).

 > [!TIP]
 >For new R users: Do you need help with installation?
 We recommend you go to the [Hands-On Programming with R](https://rstudio-education.github.io/hopr/starting.html) website, it allows you to access a manual that helps both Windows and Mac users learn to use R starting from the installation.